 The only bargaining chip you have is to bluff and say you are considering switching banks.
-Remember though, you can only bluff so much before the bank will call you out.
+Remember, though; you can only bluff so much before the bank calls you out.

 And why would you want to leave your current bank?

 You don’t need to switch banks unless you have a good reason too.
 In my earlier post, I mentioned people change banks because they are either;